But so far, marketers have been somewhat cautious with investing in AR and VR tech.

 Still, pricey as these gadgets may be, there are signs that suggest ongoing interest on the consumers’ part.
 In fact, a study found that there were more VR headset users than there were for tablets and wearables during the same stage of tech development.
 What’s more, global revenue predictions for AR and VR point to as high as $547 billion by 2024.

-6 Examples of Great VR and AR Ads
+6 Examples of Great Virtual Reality and Augmented Reality Ads

 Let’s take a look at a few brands that successfully incorporated AR and VR into their campaigns: